Welcome to the Virtual Rainforest.

 Other authors have contributed to the new version of the Virtual Rainforest, including:

-Chelsea Gladney is an undergraduate student at Michigan State University, majoring in Environmental Science with a specialization in Science, Technology, Environment and Public Policy.
+Chelsea Gladney is a graduate of Michigan State University, majoring in Environmental Science with a specialization in Science, Technology, Environment and Public Policy.
 She has traveled to Nicaragua twice and taught science to children in the remote village of Orinoco.
 Chelsea contributed several accounts of species and life in Nicaragua to the Virtual Rainforest.

-Chris Jordan is a Ph.D. student at Michigan State University.
-His research focuses on the intersection of wildlife biology and cultural knowledge on the Caribbean Coast of Nicaragua.
+Chris Jordan is a researcher with Global Wildlife Conservation and Panthera, the world's largest research organization for the study of wild cat conservation.
+He completed his Ph.D. at Michigan State University in 2014 studying the people and rainforest mammals of Nicaragua's Caribbean Coast.
+His research focuses on the intersection of wildlife biology and cultural knowledge.
 He is working with local communities to assess the local ecological knowledge of different cultures, including the indigenous Miskito village of Kakabila and the Garifuna village of Orinoco.
 He is fluent in Spanish and, in addition to contributing to the species accounts, has translated the Virtual Rainforest into Spanish.

-JP Lawrence is a herpetologist at Michigan State University, where he is pursuing a Masters Degree in Fisheries and Wildlife.
+JP Lawrence is a herpetologist at studying poison frogs of the world for his Ph.D. at the University of Mississippi.
+He completed his masters degree at Michigan State University.
 A broadly trained naturalist with a love for everything that moves, JP brings a wealth of knowledge to the Virtual Rainforest.